-I was isolated, I had no friends, and no close relationship with my mother.
+I was isolated, I had no friends, and no close relationship with my mother or any other family.
 I didn’t know what to do or where to turn.
 To make matters worse, my now ex-husband lost his job and lost his CDL.
 We had no way to pay bills, and we were going to lose our house.
 We were going to have to move an hour away to move in with his family.
 I didn’t want to.
 My only option was to ask my mother for help.
 I was scared because she’d told me when I moved out at 16 that I would never be allowed to move back in.
 I asked anyway.
 I told her that he was abusive and that I wanted to get away.
 I asked if my children and I could move in until I got on my feet.
 Now, I don’t remember clearly if it was in this moment or another that she said it, but in my memory, my mother told me, “You’ve made your bed and now you have to lie in it.”
 Despite her being my mother and me asking for help not only for myself, but for my 6, 5, and 3 year old, I was told no. I was absolutely heartbroken and had nowhere else to go.
 We moved with him into his parents house.